squid-cache/squid-cache.github.io/docs/ConfigExamples/DynamicContent/Coordinator.md

 ### Old methods

-Sites like youtube\\CDNs atec made a problem needed to be solved quickly. these sites provides the internet with a huge amount of data that had no cache Friendly API.
+Sites like youtube/CDNs atec made a problem needed to be solved quickly. these sites provides the internet with a huge amount of data that had no cache Friendly API.
 That is why old the old methods was developed quickly.